brettkrueger/multisite-rest-api/README.md

 ### Using The WordPress Dashboard ###

 1. Navigate to 'Add New' in the plugins dashboard
-2. Search for 'multisite rest api'
+2. Search for 'multisite rest API'
 3. Click 'Install Now'
 4. Network Activate the plugin in the Plugin dashboard